aambrioso1/NLP/transformers/On What Transformers Know.md

 As you will see from my demonstration, even small models can responds to text communication and demonstrate knowledge beyond what they are fine-tune for.
 Depending on the task, the result might be expected, like knowing a history fact, or it might be surprising like being able to do simple arithmetic.

-For now, as I have not learned how train or fine-tuning a model, I will use the default models in the HG API along with the text input associated with each model.
+For now, since I have not learned how train or fine-tune a model, I will use the default models in the HG API along with the text input associated with each model.

 Using a question/answer approach, I explore what smaller scale models from the Hugging Face Library can do apart from their pre-tuned tasks and how models pre-tuned to different tasks behave differently.